 The COVID-19 pandemic has brought about mass global disruption and presented a significant setback to the achievement of the Sustainable Development Goals (SDGs).
 Yet, it has also paved the way for more science-informed decision-making, enabling the research, scientific, and policy communities to join together like never before, and proving the importance of interdisciplinary approaches to combating the crisis, developing effective policies, and accelerating innovation.

-On the sidelines of the UN Multi-Stakeholder Forum on Science, Technology, and Innovation, join Springer Nature and the UN Sustainable Development Solutions Network (SDSN) for a special virtual debate on how to bridge the divide between the research and policy communities to accelerate innovation on the SDGs and build resiliency post COVID-19.
-The debate will also draw on insights from a new white paper on how to foster greater collaboration and inclusive problem-solving between these communities.
+On May 3, 2021, on the sidelines of the UN Multi-Stakeholder Forum on Science, Technology, and Innovation, Springer Nature and the UN Sustainable Development Solutions Network (SDSN) hosted a special virtual debate on how to bridge the divide between the research and policy communities to accelerate innovation on the SDGs and build resiliency post COVID-19.
+The debate also drew on insights from a new white paper (available for download below) on how to foster greater collaboration and inclusive problem-solving between these communities.

 You can tune into each of the individual sessions below.